sorensenmatias/ServiceProviderValidationExtensions/README.md

 # ServiceProviderValidationExtensions

-This library makes more fine-grained control possible for registrations in ServiceProvider.
+This library enables more fine-grained control for registrations in ServiceProvider.
 These are especially useful for large complicated application.

-It contains the following features:
+## Installation

+There are two separate NuGet packages supplied:

+- `ServiceProviderValidationExtensions` which can be used with àny .NET app (think 'raw' ServiceProvider cases).
+- `ServiceProviderValidationExtensions.Hosting` which is designed to be used together with ``Microsoft.Extensions.Hosting`` (think ServiceProviders used within ASP.NET) .

+## Features

+The following features are supplied:

 ### Exclusive service registration